salimaghad/cogdocs/README.md

 # Introducing Devin

-Devin is an autonomous AI software engineer that can write code, helping software engineering teams on tasks like creating websites, web applications, reviewing and fixing bugs, migrations and more…
+Devin is an autonomous AI software engineer that can write, run and test code, helping software engineers work on personal tasks or their team projects.
+Devin has helped build websites, web applications, review and fix bugs, support code migrations and even day-to-day assistant tasks like ordering on Amazon or DoorDash!

-Here are just some of the use cases the Cognition team and beta users have used Devin for:
+Here are just some of the use cases the Cognition team and Devin's early users have used Devin for:

 - Building small applications
 - Building data visualization tools & dashboards